zsiki/GeoEasy/doc/reference_guide.rst

 **maxColl** and **maxIndex** values set in the geo_easy.msk file.

 .. note::
-	The name of the loaded data sets must be unique even if they were loaded from different folders.
+	The name of the loaded data sets should be unique.
+You will see the same data set name twice in the cascading menus.

 Loading flexible format files .............................

 There are two file types which internal structure is flexible.
 These are the .dmp (for observations) and .csv (for coordinates) types.
-In case of these input files the data structure is not defined, the user can set contents of the columns in the file while loading.
+In case of these input files the data structure can be user defined, the user can set order and contents of the columns in the file while loading.
 When you select .dmp or .csv file another dialog is opened.

 .. figure:: rg_images/csv_load.png